-On the banks of the Rhine, the city of Cologne (which Gemans call "Köln") is home to Germany's greatest Gothic cathedral, its best collection of Roman artifacts, a world-class art museum, and a healthy dose of urban playfulness.
+On the banks of the Rhine, the city that Gemans call "Köln" is home to Germany's greatest Gothic cathedral, its best collection of Roman artifacts, a world-class art museum, and a healthy dose of urban playfulness.

-This western Germany river town makes an ideal on-the-way stop — it's a major rail junction, and its top sights are clustered near the train station.
+This river town in western Germany makes an ideal on-the-way stop — it's a major rail junction, and its top sights are clustered near the train station.
 With a couple of hours, you can toss your bag in a locker, take a quick town walk, zip through the cathedral, and make it back in time for your train.

 Cologne has long been a religious center — perhaps the most important in Germany.
 In 1248, its original cathedral burned down as workers were trying to replace it with something more mod — a style we now call "Gothic."
 While the current cathedral was built according to its original 13th-century plans, and the left (east) part was completed in the 13th century, the right half wasn't built until after German unification, in the 1880s.

-Once you're inside, if you feel small — you're supposed to.
-The 140-foot-tall ceiling reminds us of our place in the vast scheme of things.
+Step inside and you may notice feeling small — you're supposed to.
+The church's 140-foot-tall ceiling reminds us of our place in the vast scheme of things.
 Lots of stained glass — enough to cover three football fields — fills the church with light, representing God.

 Next to the cathedral are two notable museums — the Roman-Germanic Museum and Museum Ludwig.
 Through the Roman-Germanic Museum's generous window, budget travelers can get a free look at the museum's prize piece — an ancient mosaic floor.
 Once the dining-room floor of a rich Roman merchant, this is actually in its original position (the museum was built around it).
 It shows scenes from the life of Dionysus...wine, women, and song, Roman-style.
 Inside the museum, you'll find an elegant and fascinating display of Roman artifacts: glassware, jewelry, and mosaics — evidence of Cologne's status as an important site of civilization long before the cathedral was ever imagined.

 Cologne's most popular museum — a 10-minute riverfront walk from the cathedral — offers a different kind of decadence.
-The Imhoff Chocolate Museum, cleverly billed as the "MMMuseum," has three levels of displays that follow the cocoa bean from its origin to the finished product.
-Local historians, noting the "dumbing-down" of this generation of tourists, complain that this museum gets more visitors than all of Cologne's other museums combined.
-Some visitors find that the museum takes chocolate too seriously, and wish the free samples weren't so meager — you'll have to do your indulging in the fragrant, choc-full gift shop.
+The Chocolate Museum, cleverly billed as the "MMMuseum," has three levels of displays that follow the cocoa bean from its origin to the finished product.
+Local historians, citing the "dumbing-down" of this generation of tourists, complain that this museum gets more visitors than all of Cologne's other museums combined.
+Some visitors find that the museum takes chocolate too seriously, and wish the free samples weren't so meager — you'll have to do your indulging in the fragrant gift shop.

 After tantalizing your taste buds, it's time to satisfy your sense of smell.
 Take a walk through the Old Town to 4711 Glockengasse, which claims to be the birthplace of the original Eau de Cologne (Germans call it "Kölnisch Wasser").
 In 1810, the inventor stopped calling it medicine and started marketing it as a perfume, putting Cologne on the map.
 Locals claim Eau de Cologne was the first perfume based on alcohol (86 percent alcohol; the rest is herbal fragrances).
 The original "Cologne Water" runs in a fountain by the door.